Subham2510ii/H2S_Promptwar_TeamCollaborationTool_WarmupChallenge/README.md

 ## How the Solution Works
 1. **Smart Assistant (AI Translation)**: The AI intercepts broad requests from the Product Manager and translates them into actionable technical sub-tasks for the developers (e.g., generating API endpoints and unit tests for decimal math).
 2. **State Management**: A centralized `STATE` object manages the application's data.
 DOM manipulation is decoupled from data logic, ensuring clean updates.
-3. **Real-time Synchronization (Google Services)**: Integrates deeply with **Google Firebase** (Auth & Firestore) via CDN imports.
-   - `onSnapshot` listeners automatically push changes across all connected clients instantaneously.
-   - Authentication is handled securely via `signInWithEmailAndPassword` and `GoogleAuthProvider`.
+3. **Real-time Synchronization**: Integrates deeply with **Google Gemini API** (Google Services Used requirement).
+The API is directly invoked from the browser to generate sub-tasks and answer queries based on the JSON state of the board.
+   - *Storage*: Uses native `localStorage`.
+The application instantly boots up, remembers tasks entirely offline, and requires zero cloud configuration for the database.
 4. **Drag & Drop**: Utilizes the native HTML5 Drag and Drop API to move task cards between columns, updating the underlying Firestore database on drop.

 ## Meeting the Evaluation Criteria